-The OWRB has served as chair of the Water Availability and Outlook Committee of the state's Drought Management Team since 1996 and regularly publishes the Oklahoma Water Resources Bulletin, the state's official drought monitoring publication, which includes current information on reservoir storage, streamflow conditions, crop conditions, weather conditions, and related factors.
+The OWRB has served as chair of the Water Availability and Outlook Committee of the state's Drought Management Team since 1996 and regularly publishes the Oklahoma Water Resources Bulletin, the state's official drought monitoring publication, which includes current information on reservoir storage, streamflow conditions, weather conditions, and related factors.

 Daily Report of Reservoir Conditions (U.S. Army Corps of Engineers)

 Lake Conditions: Blue-Green Algae Reports (OK Dept. of Tourism & Recreation)